 The goal of the Center is to build the critical mass of inter-disciplinary academic researchers and industry partners for addressing the current and future challenges of configuration analytics and automation to improve service assurability, security and resiliency of enterprise IT systems, cloud/SDN data centers, and cyber-physical systems by applying innovative analytics and automation.

-Mason is the nation's first and only civilian university-based entity offering a comprehensive academic and research program in C4I and Cyber Performs research in sensing and fusion, C3 architectures, communications and signal processing, command support and intelligent systems, modeling and simulation, and distributed education and training.
-Provides a bridge between Volgenau faculty expertise and the needs of government/defense/intelligence information technology users.
+Mason is the nation's first and only civilian university-based entity offering a comprehensive academic and research program in C4I and Cyber Performs research in sensing and fusion, C3 architectures, communications, and signal processing, command support and intelligent systems, modeling and simulation, and distributed education and training.
+Provides a bridge between CEC faculty expertise and the needs of government/defense/intelligence information technology users.
 Conducts active outreach programs to government and industry.

 The Center for Neural Informatics, Neural Structures, and Neural Plasticity (CN3) provides opportunities for cross-training in neuroscience, psychology, and engineering, both at the graduate and postdoctoral levels.
 Researchers investigate the relationship between brain structure, activity, and function from the subcellular to the network level.